 The post-Newtonian approximation

 Post-Newtonian (PN) theory is a systematic perturbative approximation to General Relativity valid in weak-field, slow-motion situations.
 It was first developed in the 1920s and 30s, and has been iterated to high orders for point-masses.
 The PN results have enabled exquisite tests of relativistic effects in the solar system and binary pulsars.
 However, the PN description of physical effects at higher order, such as those due to the bodies’ spins, remains incomplete.
-Members of the ACR division are working on advancing the knowledge of spin effects in PN theory using a variety of approaches which serve as independent cross checks: (i) a formulation in harmonic gauge in which the solutions of the PN equations are calculated directly, iterating between the solutions for the motion and for the gravitational field, (ii) a Hamiltonian framework for the conservative sector, and (iii) methods adapted from effective field theory for the conservative dynamics, where the problem is cast into Feynman diagrams that can be efficiently computed and power counting methods can be used to readily identify relevant contributions at each PN order.
+Members of the ACR department are working on advancing the knowledge of spin effects in PN theory using a variety of approaches which serve as independent cross checks: (i) a formulation in harmonic gauge in which the solutions of the PN equations are calculated directly, iterating between the solutions for the motion and for the gravitational field, (ii) a Hamiltonian framework for the conservative sector, and (iii) methods adapted from effective field theory for the conservative dynamics, where the problem is cast into Feynman diagrams that can be efficiently computed and power counting methods can be used to readily identify relevant contributions at each PN order.
 The researchers use computer algebra packages to make their calculations tractable, although much work is also done purely analytically.
 The results of this effort have led to new insights into the behaviour of the spins and angular momentum during a binary inspiral and substantially improved the modeling of physically realistic binaries.